Aeron-Emory/Discord-gemini-python-bot/README.md

 ## Documentation
 1. You can see detailed API Reference for the Gemini APIs [here](https://googledevai.google.com/api)

 1. You can see more samples and things to do [here](https://googledevai.google.com/tutorials/python_quickstart)

+1. You can see detailed Documentation for Pycord here [here](https://docs.pycord.dev/en/stable/)